FK Voždovac: History

 On 28 June 2005, Železnik won the Serbia and Montenegro Cup but, struggling financially, merged with Voždovac.
 As a result, Voždovac gained access to the 2005–06 First League of Serbia and Montenegro, finishing in third place and qualifying for European competition.
 However, due to the continuing financial difficulties after the merger, club officials decided not to request the license for European competitions.

-Ever since the new modern stadium opened in August 2013, the club has been one of the most stable in Serbian football due to having strong sponsorship from the shopping centre outlets that perform business under/within the stadium.
-A modern approach was taken by the directors of the club to attract a more younger supporter base by focusing on a new cool approach, a modern website was created for the club, which was by far the most attractive of all clubs in Serbian football apart from the big two Belgrade clubs, a new modern crest was also designed which incorporated the club's nickname with a red dragon now upon the clubs crest which replaced the old dour crest, The aim was to be different from most other Serbian clubs who either carry/carried communist-era names or their presentation technology wise is dour.
+Since the opening of the new stadium in August 2013, the club has been regarded as relatively stable within Serbian football, supported in part by commercial partnerships with businesses operating within the stadium complex.
+The club's management has also introduced initiatives aimed at attracting a youger supporter base, including the development of a modern website and the redesign of the club's crest.
+The updated crest incorporates a red dragon, reflecting the club's nickname, and replaced the previous design.
+These efforts were intended to differentiate the club's image and presentation from that of the other Serbian clubs.

 Voždovac finished the 2019/20 season in 8th place under manager Radomir Koković who was fired late in the season due to a run of losses, former player Jovan Damjanović took over the managers role and guided the club to a safe mid table finish.